-By 2030, The W4M Project aims to support the regeneration of over an acre of reef in Port Phillip Bay providing marine habitat, filtering seawater, removing nitrogen and phosphate, and preventing used shell from entering landfill.
+By 2030, The W4M Project aims to support the regeneration of over an acre of reef and kelp forests in Port Phillip Bay providing marine habitat, filtering seawater, removing nitrogen and phosphate, and preventing used shell from entering landfill.

 Our Coasters 4 Coasts initiative donates 100% of profits to go towards reef restoration in Port Phillip Bay and ocean clean-ups along the Mornington Peninsula coastline.

 Click below to donate and help restore reefs in Southern Australia and receive a discount to use on a WAM Eco Adventure.

 You’ll also be supporting and restoring marine life habitat in the waters off the Mornington Peninsula, you never know this could mean you see even more marine life when you next join an adventure with WAM!